-Over the past five years, internet searches for “breathwork” have increased six-fold, and GOOP’s recent documentary series on Netflix featuring an episode on Wim Hof Method and the eponymous man behind the technique, has brought the idea of breathing for calm, and even increased immunity, right into our living rooms.
+Over the past five years, internet searches for “breathwork” to reduce stress have increased six-fold, and GOOP’s recent documentary series on Netflix featuring an episode on Wim Hof Method and the eponymous man behind the technique, has brought the idea of breathing for calm, and even increased immunity, right into our living rooms.

 IN THIS ARTICLE WE OUTLINE THREE BASIC BREATHING TECHNIQUES THAT YOU CAN DO YOURSELF AT HOME IF YOU WANT TO REDUCE STRESS, CALM ANXIETY, REDUCE INFLAMMATION AND BOOST YOUR IMMUNITY.